 If the casualty is not breathing you will need to resuscitate them.
 If you are on your own and haven’t called an ambulance yet, do so now.
-Ask the emergency services for their advice on the best way to resuscitate as it is extremely difficult to resuscitate a casualty is in a car.
+Ask the emergency services for their advice on the best way to resuscitate.
+However, it is extremely difficult to resuscitate a casualty is in a car.

 When to move them from the vehicle?

-Conscious casualties should be cared for by bystanders and removed from the wreckage to a safe area.
+Bystanders can care for conscious casualties and remove them from the wreckage to a safe area.
 Ensure any major bleeding or life-threatening injuries are treated first.
-Be aware that casualties might dazed and confused and could wander off into danger, so be sure to keep a close eye on them.
-Brief the bystanders to keep the casualties warm and calm and assist them contact their next of kin.
+Be aware that casualties might be dazed and confused and could wander off into danger.
+Therefore, be sure to keep a close eye on them.
+Brief the bystanders to keep the casualties warm and calm and assist them to contact their next of kin.

-Anyone trapped in a vehicle should be monitored carefully and the emergency services notified immediately.
-If someone has been crushed; note the exact time when that the accident occurred as this is important in deciding on how and when to release the casualty.
-If there are additional people around, show them how to support and stabilise the casualty’s head to avoid them twisting and exacerbating any possible spinal injury.
-If there is severe bleeding this will need to be controlled – wear gloves and apply dressings.
+Monitor carefully anyone trapped in the vehicle and ensure that the emergency services are notified immediately.
+If someone has been crushed; note the exact time that the accident occurred; this is important in deciding on how and when to release the casualty.
+If there are additional people around, show them how to support and stabilise the casualty’s head.
+This will avoid them twisting and exacerbating any possible spinal injury.
+Control any severe bleeding – wear gloves and apply dressings.

 Do not allow anyone to smoke at the scene or give the casualties anything to eat or drink following the accident in case they may need an operation later- it is always safer for someone to have an empty stomach when undergoing a general anaesthetic.

-If a motorcyclist is involved in the accident, only remove their helmet if they are unconscious and there is no other way to assess their breathing or their airway is in danger.
-There is usually a way of lifting the visor, it is generally sensible to loosen their chin strap.
+Only remove their helmet of a motorcyclist involved in the accident if they are unconscious and there is no other way to assess their breathing or their airway is in danger.
+For example, it is generally sensible to loosen their chin strap and there is usually a way of lifting the visor;

-If a casualty has been hit by a car or thrown from a car and they are lying on their back unconscious and breathing – they should be carefully rolled into the recovery position to keep their spine in line.
-Ideally, this should be done with the support of others to avoid twisting the spine.
+If a casualty has been hit by a car or thrown from a car and they are lying on their back unconscious and breathing – someone should carefully roll them into the recovery position to keep their spine in line.
+Ideally, more than one person should do this, to avoid twisting the spine.

 Written by Emma Hammett RGN